PřF:M7230 Galois Theory - Course Information

 explain basic notions and relations among them.

-- Basic theory of field extensions: simple algebraic extension, the degree of extension, algebraic and transcendental extension.
+- Field extension: simple algebraic extension, the degree of extension, algebraic and transcendental extension.

 - Solvable and simple groups.